UBC-BEST/m2m-docs/README.md

 - CAREFULLY, follow the instructions on the [Kotlin Setup](https://kotlinlang.org/docs/mobile/setup.html).
 Since Windows can be unpredictable, if you are having issues feel free to send me (Lucy) a message.
 - Next, install VSCode [here](https://code.visualstudio.com/download), making sure to download the appropriate version.
 Make sure you also have Python and Node.js installed.

+## Time to choose tasks!

+Go to either the backend repo or the frontend repo and click to issues to browse the tasks that need to be completed.
+When you find something you want to do make sure to:
+- Assign yourself to the issue
+- Comment on the issue what portions you want to do and if you need help @ the person you want to ask for help.
+- When you all your changes are approved and you have successfully merged to master, close the issue.